 The next afternoon, we, of course, made hot chocolate mix and enjoyed a steaming mug!
 Click over to Powdered Milk Christmas Drink Mixes for the recipe.
 (Our favorite is the gourmet hot chocolate mix).

 A quick, easy, three-in-one!
 And a big thanks to Barb-Harmony Art Mom and Nana for two afternoons of fun.

 - A note on chalk pastels: Pastels are an easy, forgiving medium.
 Fun for children and adults alike!
-Details on the pastels and paper we use, how and where to purchase, and links to all of Nana’s other pastel lessons (50 lessons now) are all contained in the post Pastels plus links to tutorials plus the video The Very Few Must Have Supplies for Chalk Pastel Art.
+Details on the pastels and paper we use, how and where to purchase, and links to all of Nana’s other pastel lessons (100+ free lessons now) are all contained in the post Pastels plus links to tutorials plus the video The Very Few Must Have Supplies for Chalk Pastel Art.
 A simple set is very affordable.
 Nana also teaches acrylic lessons.